gpayments/gp-3ds-requestor-demo/README.md

 ## Release notes

+### Version 2.9 (compatible with ActiveServer v2.0.11)
+* Updated sdkEncData on the App page
+* Removed form validation for phone number

 ### Version 2.8 (compatible with ActiveServer v2.0.11)
 * Updated `sdkEncData` on the App page
 * Added scenarios with 3DS Method